 November of 2017 saw things begin to take shape after his old friend, Corey Beauregard, reached out.
 He and another band member had just built a studio and started a record label, and they wanted Alan to record with them.
 Inspired, he jumped at the opportunity, and production began at Robot Records in North Attleboro, MA that month.

 By February 2018, roughly a year after his show with Wild Ponies, Alan felt that his preoccupation with getting the record done was getting in the way of his writing.
 He challenged himself to write and record a song every day after work.
 The result was his EP “deep in dust,” recorded and produced by the artist himself over the course of two weeks, released in March 2018.

 In May 2018, he proposed to the love of his life, Jacqueline Cote.
 At that point, Alan left his job in Insurance and the two moved out to Western Massachusetts.
 He then hit the road for his first major US tour in July.
 And by August 2018, production of “Out at Sea”, his debut full-length record, was finished.
 The album was released on August 10th to critical acclaim.

-Alan now resides in Western Massachusetts with his fiancée, Jacqueline, and their two cats, Hemingway and Townes.
+Alan now resides in Boston, Massachusetts with his fiancée, Jacqueline, and their two cats, Hemingway and Townes.